benhinchley/bmo/README.md

 # WIP: This is the opposite of stable, and not complete

 ## Why?
-cause sometimes it's more work to make a monorepo, that is to make a tool.
+cause sometimes it's more work to make a monorepo, than it is to make a tool.

 ```shell